 Need some great recipes?

-Use strawberries and cherries as your fruits and beets as your veg.
-Omit the dairy and substitute coconut water to get a BRIGHT red color!
+Use strawberries or cherries as your fruits and beets as your vegetable in this smoothie.
+Omit the dairy and substitute coconut water to get a bright red color!
 Keep the milk and yogurt of choice and you’ll have a pretty pink drink perfect for a princess.

 - Orange Smoothie with Carrot and Sweet Potato

-With sweet potato and carrot as your vegetables, you’re free to stick to just one fruit since they are naturally sweet.
+With this recipe, you’re free to stick to just one fruit since the vegetables are naturally sweet.
 To keep the orange color, try mango or even papaya!

-My youngest is obsessed with all things dinosaur, so anytime I make him a green veggie smoothie he gobbles up, “dinosaur juice”.
-Greens, peas, banana and pineapple make a great, perfectly sweet drink.
+My youngest is obsessed with all things dinosaur.
+Anytime I make him a green veggie smoothie he gobbles up, “dinosaur juice”.
+Leafy greens, peas, banana, and pineapple make a great, perfectly sweet drink.
 We even made a Grinch version for a Christmas Smoothie!

 For the perfect purple smoothie, try blueberries, greens, and purple sweet potato.
 If you need extra sweetness, add some pineapple or apple to the mix.